10 panel oral fluid drug screen

 - They are packaged in 25 sealed kits per box

-- It includes a saliva saturation indicator telling you enough saliva was collected before testing starts
+- The saliva wand includes a saliva saturation indicator indicating sufficient saliva volume before testing starts.

 - The results can be photocopied and archived for future reference